pilotmoon/PopClip-Extensions/README.md

 ![Screenshot showing extensions in use.](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/example.png)

 This repository contains the documentation for making your own extensions (this readme file) as well as the source files for the extensions published on the main [PopClip Extensions](http://pilotmoon.com/popclip/extensions) page.
+Plus bonus extensions not published on that page.

 ## License